je-nunez/subsegment-tcp-speeds-l7/README.md

                    https://tools.ietf.org/html/rfc791 (chaining of several timestamps)

-The issue with these timestamps in the headers of the lower layers is that they are not passed to user-mode applications, so to obtain it you need to use the `libpcap` (or equivalent) library, and that their timestamp is not in epoch time -even under synchronization by NTP in the network, but the relative `uptime` of the host, so two hosts A and B won't have the same timestamps unless they were boot
+The issue with these timestamps in the headers of the lower layers is that they are not passed to user-mode applications, so to obtain them you need to use the `libpcap` (or equivalent) library, and that their timestamp is not in epoch time -even under synchronization by NTP in the network, but the relative `uptime` of the host, so two hosts A and B won't have the same timestamps unless they were boot